Fat: Interesterification

-Some studies have investigated the health effects of insteresterified (IE) fats, by comparing diets with IE and non-IE fats with the same overall fatty acid composition.
+Some studies have investigated the health effects of interesterified (IE) fats, by comparing diets with IE and non-IE fats with the same overall fatty acid composition.

 Several experimental studies in humans found no statistical difference on fasting blood lipids between a diet with large amounts of IE fat, having 25-40% C16:0 or C18:0 on the 2-position, and a similar diet with non-IE fat, having only 3-9% C16:0 or C18:0 on the 2-position.
 A negative result was obtained also in a study that compared the effects on blood cholesterol levels of an IE fat product mimicking cocoa butter and the real non-IE product.
+Another study found tentative evidence that interesterified fat may lower cardiovascular disease risk.

 A 2007 study funded by the Malaysian Palm Oil Board claimed that replacing natural palm oil by other interesterified or partially hydrogenated fats caused adverse health effects, such as higher LDL/HDL ratio and plasma glucose levels.
 However, these effects could be attributed to the higher percentage of saturated acids in the IE and partially hydrogenated fats, rather than to the IE process itself.

+Rancification

+Unsaturated fats undergo auto-oxidation, which involves replacement of a C-H bond with C-OH unit.
+The process requires oxygen (air) and is accelerated by the presence of traces of metals, which serve as catalysts.
+Doubly unsaturated fatty acids are particularly prone to this reaction.
+Vegetable oils resist this process to a small degree because they contain antioxidants, such as tocopherol.
+Fats and oils often are treated with chelating agents such as citric acid to remove the metal catalysts.